familiesworkingtogether/familiesworkingtogether.github.io/professional-disclosure-statement.md

 ## Counseling Background

 I work with adults and children from ages six to ten.
 I follow a person-center style as well as focus on family systems to approach individual and family issues respectively.
 I mainly focus on a combined approach among Cognitive Behavioral Therapy, Reality Therapy and Strength based therapy while maintaining cultural awareness with families and individuals.
-With children I find it very effective to use Play and Art Therapy in combination with these theoretical approaches.
+With children, I find it very effective to use Play and Art Therapy in combination with these theoretical approaches.

 ## Session Fees and Length of Service